bluesmoon/CurlHTTP.jl/README.md

 `CurlHTTP` is a wrapper around [LibCURL](https://github.com/JuliaWeb/LibCURL.jl) that provides a more Julia like interface to doing HTTP via `Curl`.

+In particular, this module implements the `CurlEasy` and `CurlMulti` interfaces for curl, and allows using Client TLS certificates.

 This module reexports `LibCURL` so everything available in `LibCURL` will be available when this module is used.

 See https://curl.se/libcurl/c/libcurl-tutorial.html for a tutorial on using libcurl in C. The Julia interface should be similar.